According to sas.com, a multi-channel marketing strategy:

 - It helps you to connect with your customers

-A multichannel approach allows businesses to connect with customers across all of their favourite platforms.
+A multichannel approach allows businesses to connect with customers across all of their favorite platforms.

 - Increase engagement